mathieucarbou/YaSolR/docs/manual.md

 A temperature sensor can also be used to monitor the router box itself (`Overview` section).

-### Virtual Grid Power / Compatibility with EV box
+### EV charging box compatibility with Virtual Grid Power

 The router exposes through API and MQTT the **Virtual Grid Power**, which is the value of Grid Power you would have if the router was not routing.